How to Encrypt Cell Content in Excel – 2 Methods

 End Sub

-Here, we take the Sub as EncryptData.
-We declare the range as r.
-In our dataset, the encrypted data starts with row_number 5.
+The Sub is declared as EncryptData.
+The range is declared as r.
+In the dataset, the encrypted data starts with row_number 5.
 So, the code will start to encrypt in row 5.
-We want to set the encryption in the 4th column.
-So, we set column number 4 in the Cells of the code.
-We transform it with the scramble sub-function we declared in the previous code.
-In the sub-function box, we put the Cells there.
+Set the encryption in the 4th column: set column number 4 in the Cells of the code.
+Transform it with the scramble sub-functionin the previous code.
+The sub-function box contains Cells.

-You can create a macro button in Excel utilizing the Form Controls in your worksheet.
-By doing this, you can easily encrypt and decrypt the data with the help of a single click on the button.
+You can create a macro button in Excel utilizing the Form Controls and encrypt and decrypt data with a click:

-• Consequently, after adding the button to the worksheet, right-click on the button and choose Assign Macro from the Context Menu.
+• After adding the button to the worksheet, right-click it and choose Assign Macro in the Context Menu.

 Assign macro to encrypt cell contents in Excel